It's Rush Limbaugh, this, the Excellence in Broadcasting Network.

 This is just one of the most amazing passages.

-Uh I mean, he he went in to record his Saturday radio presidential address, and he told a joke before he actually started recording the five-minute radio address, and he said, attention, Mr. Gorbachev, the bombing starts in five minutes.
+I mean, he went in to record his Saturday radio presidential address, and he told a joke before he actually started recording the five-minute radio address.

 I mean, the left went absolutely nuts.

-And that was on the heels of Reagan having called him the evil empire.
+And that was on the heels of Reagan having called him the evil empire in the midst of all the Star Wars movies.

 And here comes Little Barry.

-Uh I don't know, folks.
+Uh, I don't know, folks.

-We uh universalize um universe of reality.
+We universalize universe of reality.

-It is uh it is it is clear.
+It is clear.

 I stress once again, perestroika is not some kind of illumination or revelation.

-To restructure our life means to understand the objective necessity for renovation and acceleration.
+To restructure our life means to understand the objective necessity for renovation and acceleration, and that necessity emerged in the heart of our society.

 The essence of perestroika lies in the fact that it unites socialism with democracy and revives the Leninist concept of socialist construction, both in theory and in practice.

-Such is the essence of perestroika, which accounts for its genuine revolutionary spirit and its all-embracing scope.
+Such is the essence of Perestroika, which accounts for its genuine revolutionary spirit and its all-embracing scope.

-And this, by the way, perestroika was Gorbachev's downfall.
+And this, by the way, Perestroika was Gorbachev's downfall.

 You cannot unite socialism and democracy.

-There will be a revolt, especially if you're talking about an oppressed people, and you want to bring democracy to an abreast people, but that means you're going to have to give them some freedom, which they haven't had before, and freedom that they've been lied to about that exists elsewhere in the world.
+But that means you're going to have to give them some freedom which they haven't had before, and freedom that they've been lied to about, that exists elsewhere in the world.

-That's where the assassination Gorbachev could they tried to assassinate the president.
+They tried to assassinate the president.

 That was all a sham.

-Look at these people are liberals, they're leftists, and everything they do is a lie.
+They're leftists and everything they do is a lie.

-Perestroika and glasnost, the new opening of the previously closed Soviet system was just the opposite.
+Perestroika and Glasnost, the new opening of the previously closed Soviet system was just the opposite.

-It's just this is just over the top, unbelievably incredible.
+This is just over-the-top, unbelievably incredible.

 He's talking to a bunch of Norwegians, too.

-They may, they may still resent it, but they understand full well that it was the Pershing missiles placed there that preceded the SDI debate that led to the end of the Soviet Union, and Reagan did not back down.
+Well, look at the Europeans, the Western Europeans understand full, they may still resent it, but they understand full well that it was the Pershing missiles placed there that preceded the SDI debate that led to the end of the Soviet Union.

-The Soviets are doing everything they could to keep those missile bases, those those launchers from being installed.
+The Soviets are doing everything they could to keep those missile bases, those launchers from being installed.

 Reagan embraced communist reforms.